 First of all, a setback or a failure is a kind of loss, something we hoped for didn’t happen.
 Feeling sad is a normal reaction.
 The 3P from psychologist Martin Seligman’s work (Sheryl Sandberg and Adam Grant’s book, Option B talked about it) could be relatable in such cases.
 This 3P can stunt someone’s recovery:

 - Personalization – “This only happens to me.
-There must be something wrong with me, it must be my fault”.
+There must be something wrong with me; it must be my fault”.

-- Pervasiveness – “This setback undermines my other accomplishments”.
+- Pervasiveness – “This setback undermines my other accomplishments.”

-- Permanence- “I will never overcome this situation”.
+- Permanence- “I will never overcome this situation.”

-On a normal day, we know well that these are not true and yet we could fall for it during those times.
+On a normal day, we know well that these are not true, and yet we could fall for it during those times.
 So what to do when we are in that zone after a setback?
 First of all, acknowledging the feeling is vital.
 Take the time to be with it, do some self-care.
 My favorites are mindful breathing, walks in nature, doing some low-intensity physical exercise, talking to a friend, etc.

-Once you normalize the heightened emotion do some reflections.
+Once you normalize the heightened emotion, do some reflections.
 How often are such setbacks happening?
 Is this a pattern or a one-off thing?
 Share your thoughts with a trusted friend, mentor, or coach.
 Get some clarity and outside perspectives.
-If it is a one-off thing let it go and move on with things that energize you.
-If there is anything you can change take some actionable steps.
+If it is a one-off thing, let it go and move on with things that energize you.
+If there is anything you can change, take some actionable steps.

 Peter and his manager decided that coaching would help him improve his conflict management skills.
 Within 5-6 months of coaching, he made a lot of progress.
 His manager and others in the team noticed that as well.
 The following year he got an offer from another team for a higher-level role.
 He became much happier.
 While the job change/promotion helped a bit, he said he saw conflicts with a different perspective.
-He was much more composed in such a situation and his impacts were way better.
+He was much more composed in such a situation, and his impacts were way better.

-Setbacks can be hard, but in the end, it could act as a learning opportunity even if doesn’t seem to be when it happens.
+Setbacks can be hard, but in the end, it could act as a learning opportunity even if it doesn’t seem to be when it happens.
 Self-compassion, taking it easy on ourselves, is a good place to start.

 Image by Fábio Luciano Sorg from PixabayTweet